forget the wee

 Wear it during your period

-The world's first
+The world's first version of discreet bladder leak protection

 The first washable pad to absorb as much as a disposable, discreetly.